 The Service continues to work together in partnership with the agencies to identify individuals who may be appointed as special constables who will contribute positively to the safety and well-being of persons engaged in activities on T.C.H.C. and T.T.C. properties within the City of Toronto.
 Deputy Chief of Police James Ramer, Specialized Operations Command, will be in attendance to answer any questions that the Board may have with respect to this report.
+Respectfully submitted, Mark Saunders, O.O.M.
+Chief of Police

+Toronto Police Services Board Report

 December 24, 2019

-- To: Chair and Members Toronto Police Services Board - From: Mark Saunders Chief of Police
+To: Chair and Members

+Toronto Police Services Board

+From: Mark Saunders

+Chief of Police

 Subject: New Job Description - Assistant Manager, Communications Support

+Recommendation(s):

 It is recommended that the Toronto Police Services Board (Board) approve the attached new civilian job description and classification for the position of Assistant Manager, Communications Support.
+Financial Implications:

 The Assistant Manager, Communications Support is classified as a Class Z28 (35 hour) position, with an annual salary of \$118,633 to \$137,335, effective July 1, 2019.
 Staffing this civilian position will allow the Toronto Police Service (Service) to redeploy a uniform Staff Sergeant position.
 Funding for this net new civilian position has not been included in the Service's 2020 operating budget request.
 Therefore, if approved, the cost would have to be absorbed from within the Service's current operating budget request.
+Background / Purpose: